lazerwalker/tracery-dot-app/README.md

 Some features include:

 * File saving/loading (wow!)
-* Automatically generate new text phrases when you stop typing (or press Cmd+R/Ctrl+R)
+* Automatically generate new text phrases when you save or press Cmd/Ctrl+R
+* Automatic JSON formatting on save/refresh (automatic indentation, standardizing on double-quotes, removing trailing commas, etc)
-* If your Tracery grammar generates HTML, we'll render that as HTML
+* HTML rendering, if your Tracery grammar generates HTML
-* Click the 'lock' icon over any individual generated text to prevent it from being written over when you regenerate examples
+* Persistence of generated examples if you click the 'lock' icon over any individual generated text
-* The clipboard icon next to any individual text, or the overall one, will copy the text to the clipboard
+* Clipboard copy for any individual generated text, or all generated examples
-* You can click the down arrow on the right-side menubar to change which node name is the root node to generate from.
+* Selection for which root node examples are generated from

 ## Contributing